27 Investigates: Connections emerge between Liberty apartments, State Towers

 “If Joe Fusco would go ahead a do what he’s supposed to do as a landlord.
 I guarantee you he does not live like we live,” said the woman.

-Both Fusco and Ducker were cited in Mercer County district court for failing to secure the rental license.
+Both Fusco and Duker were cited in Mercer County district court for failing to secure the rental license.

 Fusco’s first hearing is District Court is Monday.